Cervical Spine Surgery in India

 How many International Cervical Spine Surgery patients came to India?

 The list of TOP 15 countries from where the Cervical Spine Surgery patients travelling to India is given below.
-The major reason of large number of patients travelling to India for Cervical Spine Surgery from these countries is because of availability of quality healthcare in India, affordable prices strategic connectivity, food, tourism options, zero language barrier and many other reasons.
+The major reason of large number of patients travelling to India for Cervical Spine Surgery from these countries is because of availability of top cervical spine surgeons in India, affordable prices strategic connectivity, food, tourism options, zero language barrier and many other reasons.

 The maximum number of patients for Cervical Spine Surgery come from – UK, USA, Canada, Australia, New Zealand, Afghanistan, Iraq, Oman, Kenya, Nigeria, Sudan, Uzbekistan, Turkmenistan, Sri Lanka, Bangladesh